Projects

 Shaker Sewing Stand

-The Shakers, a communal religious sect that thrived in the 17th and 18th centuries, made sewing stands in a few different configurations.
+The Shakers, a communal religious sect that thrived in the 18th and 19th centuries, made sewing stands in a few different configurations.
 I particularly like this later form with two drawers that open from either side.
-I made this one in cherry, using pine for the drawer sides, which highlights the dovetail construction.

 Shaker Oval Boxes